-It is easy to assume that the only difference between a tri-fold brochure and a z-fold brochure is the way that one of the panels is folded.
+It is easy to assume that the one and only difference between tri-fold brochures and z-fold brochures is the way that one of the panels one the brochure is folded.
 However, this is a common misconception.
-There is a slight difference in functionality between these types of folds that most people miss when designing their files.
+There is a slight difference in functionality between these types of folds that most people miss when designing their files or brochure template.

 Let’s start first with how the panels are intended to be read on the page.
 Side A of the tri-fold contains panels (read from left to right): 5, 6, and 1.
 Side B of the tri-fold contains panels (read from left to right): 2, 3, and 4.
 When the brochure is folded, panel 1 is the first panel to be seen and read, page 6 is the back cover, and page 5 is the outer flap.
 Panels 2, 3, and 4 are all on the inside of the fold.

 Z-folds are commonly used for when the file’s design spreads across all 3 panels on that side.
-You usually see z-folds used on letters that stuffed into an envelope.
-The page will easily open to view the content when the consumer is holding panel 1 and 3.
+You usually see z-folds used on letters that are stuffed into an envelope.
+The page will easily open to view the content when the consumer is holding panel 1 and 3 of the brochure design.

-The z-fold’s panels are little more straight forward than Tri-Fold’s.
-Side A of a z-fold contains panels (read from left to right): 3, 2, 1.
+The z-fold’s panels are a little more straightforward than tri-fold’s.
+Side A of z-folds contains panels (read from left to right): 3, 2, 1.
 Side B contains panels (read from left to right): 6, 5, 4.
 Panel 1 on either side are the visible panels when the brochure is folded down.
-Panels 2 and 3 will usually have related content to the corresponding panel 1.
+Panels 2 and 3 of the brochure design will usually have related content to the corresponding panel 1.

 What to look for when designing for folds

-It is easy to assume that the only difference between a tri-fold and a z-fold is the way that the far right panel folds.
+It is easy to assume that the only difference between tri-folds and z-folds is the way that the far right panel folds.
 However, there is a slight variance between the two folds that can be difficult to notice.

 Tri-fold panels cannot all be the same dimension because one of the panels folds into the sheet.
 If all were the same length, then the sheet would bow and not be able to lay flat or the edge of the panel would bend.
 For standard 8.5” x 11” tri-folds, panels 1 /2 and 3/6 would both be 3.688” wide and panel 4/5 would be 3.624” wide.
 However, there is no standard for exact tri-fold dimension, but designers usually allow at least .06” on the panel that will be folded in.